MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-items/searching-by-psedition.md

 ![Search results for items compatible with Desktop PSEdition](../../Images/SearchResultsWithPSEdition-Desktop.PNG)

-## More details on authoring and finding the items with compatible PowerShell Editions
+## More details on authoring and finding the packages with compatible PowerShell Editions

 - [Modules with PSEditions](../../concepts/module-psedition-support.md)
 - [Scripts with PSEditions](../../concepts/script-psedition-support.md)